Travelling The-Philippines: Exploring The Big City of Manila

 a perfect place for a bottle opener

 We figured out the crazy transportation system, walked in the old town, strolled through the markets and found some good places to eat.
 One day we took a two hour bus ride outside of the city to Tagaytay where we had a picnic and saw the beautiful Lake Taal and the Taal Volcano, which is an active volcano right in the middle of the lake!
+Twin Lakes Shopping Village in Tagaytay is a great spot to take in these picturesque views while enjoying a cup of coffee or warm pancakes.
 Even though it is one of the smaller volcanoes in the Philippines, it was still awesome to see.

 our picnic view – Taal Lake and Volcano in the distance